Oxycodone

 Print this page

-Oxycodone is used for the relief of moderate to severe pain such as after an injury, or operation or pain caused by a terminal illness such as cancer.
-It is usually used when other milder painkillers such as paracetamol or non-steroidal anti-inflammatories (NSAIDs) don’t work well enough.
+Oxycodone is used for the relief of moderate to severe pain experienced after an injury or operation, or pain caused by a terminal illness such as cancer.
+It's usually used when milder pain medicines such as paracetamol or non-steroidal anti-inflammatories (NSAIDs) don’t work well enough.

-• Oxycodone belongs to a group of medicines called opioid painkillers.
+• Oxycodone belongs to a group of medicines called opioids.
 They act on your brain and nervous system to reduce pain.

-• Other pain relievers such as paracetamol and NSAIDs (ibuprofen, diclofenac, naproxen) may also be used with oxycodone.
+• Other types of pain relievers such as paracetamol and NSAIDs (ibuprofen, diclofenac, naproxen) may also be used with oxycodone.

 Some types of oxycodone are immediate release (or short-acting) and others are controlled release (or long-acting)